 HIGH TEMPERATURE LIMIT ACTIVATED

-The High Limit system cuts off heating in the oven whenever the chamber temperature meets or exceeds the Limit setting.
-Heating remains disabled until the oven operator clears the Limit cutoff.
+The High Limit system blocks heating in the oven chamber if chamber temperature meets or exceeds the present High Limit setting.
+Heating remains disabled until the High Limit cutoff is manually cleared by the oven operator.